 Current and future reform programs will build on the achievements delivered to date to improve the ACT's building regulatory system.
-These reforms will:
+Current priorities are:

 - Extending occupational licensing to select building trades including waterproofing, painting and decorating, brick and block layering, carpentry, plastering, tiling, concreting and glazing.